southerngs/ppopp-site/hotel.md

 Highway, Burlingame California, near the San Francisco International Airport (SFO).
 The Marriott has a free shuttle that runs from SFO to the hotel.

+### Parking

+Parking is available at the San Francisco Airport Marriott Waterfront for $25 per day.